 The Ontario Writers’ Conference was great.
 There was a great deal of networking, and panels on the craft of writing, marketing our books, etc. There were about 200 writers in attendance.
 At one point, they gathered up all the male writers for a group photo.
 Here we are:

 Cancer has knocked me off my feet for weeks on end.
 Since October, I have not done much of anything, except write.
 And, at long last, the book is done – time for the editor's eye.
-I've gone though a few name changes for the title, but it looks like I've settled on "The Gospel According to Danny and Ben."
+I've gone though a few name changes for the title, but it looks like I've settled on "Secret of the Ossuary."
+I'm a bit tired of people asking me what an ossuary is, but I'm going to leave it as is.
 Some samples are posted on my Works page.